black-sliver/evermizer/guide.md

 # Evermizer Guide
-*Version 2020-11-14 for v032+*
+*Version 2021-11-10 for v040+ and multiworld*

 ## Goal
 With default settings (not bingo) the goal is to defeat the final boss.

 Required items are rocket parts (2 Diamond Eyes, Wheel, Gauge) and Energy Core, with
-* 3 Diamond Eyes being boss rewards
+* 3 Diamond Eyes, Wheel and Gauge in random locations
-* Wheel being a boss reward
-* Gauge coming from a gourd/pot/chest
 * Energy core not shuffled yet.
 Draw bridge opens after defeating Mungola, which is accessible after defeating Sterling.
 Dark Forest being an alternative route to chess board.

 **Possibly** required drops along the path:
-* Levitate and Revealer as alchemy
+* Levitate and Revealer alchemy
-* Lance, Bronze Spear and Bronze Axe being boss rewards
-* Knight Basher, Atom Smasher and Laser Lance coming from gourds/pots/chests
+* Lance, Bronze Spear and Bronze Axe, Knight Basher, Atom Smasher and Laser Lance weapons

 See [General Strats](#general-strats) below for strats, see [FAQ](#faq) below if you are stuck.

 ## Drop locations
 With default settings
-* Boss rewards are shuffled between bosses.
-* Gourd/pot/chest drops are shuffled between all gourds/pots/chests.
+* Gourd/pot/chest, boss and alchemy drops are shuffled to random locations
-* Spells are shuffled between all alchemists.
 * NPC drops (Jaguar Ring, Cecil's bazooka, Call Beads, Collars, ...) are not randomized.

 ### Bosses